 EuropCop: the European Pedestrian Policeman is an EU PASR supporting action grant.
 I was the principal investigator at Reading on this project.
 Reading leads the Workpackage 240 (Social, legal and ethical issues), collaborating with FRS, TNO and the French Interior Ministry.

-We also led the Dissemination Workpackage 120, on which Dr Yinshan Tang of the Informatics Research Centre is taking the lead.
+The University of Reading also led the Dissemination Workpackage 120, on which Dr Yinshan Tang of the Informatics Research Centre took the lead.

 EU PASR Project ISCAPS (2005-7):

 ISCAPS: Integrated Surveillance of Crowded and Public Areas was an EU PASR project grant.
-The Principal Investigator at Reading was Dr James Ferryman I was the leader of workpackage 230 (Social, Legal and Ethical Aspects).
-Reading was involved in many of the other workpackages in this project.
+The Principal Investigator at Reading was Dr James Ferryman.
+I was the leader of workpackage 230 (Social, Legal and Ethical Aspects).
+The University of Reading was involved in many of the other workpackages in this project.

-I collaborate with Dr Ian Brown of the Oxford Internet Institute on copyright issues, the ethical questions raised by ubiquitous computing in healthcare, and ethical approaches to the engineering of information systems.
+I collaborated with Dr Ian Brown of the Oxford Internet Institute on copyright issues and the ethical questions raised by ubiquitous computing in healthcare systems.

 I co-authored (with Dr Rachel McCrindle of the University of Reading) a text book on the social and professional issues of the information society.
 Pandora's Box published by Wiley in December 2007.